 Charles Vane

-Charles Vane was an English pirate who operated in the Caribbean during the early 18th century's Golden Age of Piracy.
-Known for his ruthlessness and refusal to accept pardons, he commanded various vessels and frequently clashed with colonial authorities.
-Vane was eventually captured in 1719 after being marooned by his own crew and was executed in Jamaica in 1721.
+Charles Vane was an English pirate who operated in the Caribbean during the early 18th century.
+Known for his ruthlessness and refusal to accept pardons, he captured numerous vessels and frequently clashed with colonial authorities.
+Vane was eventually captured after being marooned on a typically uninhabited island and was executed in Jamaica in 1721.
 Wikimedia Commons

 11 of 28